 Notarial Services during Coronavirus (COVID-19) Pandemic

-The Australian High Commission continue to offer notarial services during the Coronavirus (COVID-19) pandemic.
+The Australian High Commission continue to offer limited notarial services for urgent matters only during the Coronavirus (COVID-19) pandemic.

 Visiting our offices during COVID-19

 In line with the current social distancing requirements, please note that only one person at a time will be allowed access into the High Commission until further notice

 - You must have an appointment to visit our offices.

 - If you have a fever, cough or any COVID-19 symptoms, please reschedule your appointment.
 Please do not attend our offices if you are ill or if you have had recent exposure to someone who is ill.